harryho/blog-hugo/content/frameworks/php-web.md

 ## PHP development environment setup

 ### Install PHP 5.6.x

 * Please find the instruction from [home page](/#php)

-### Composer
+* Composer

-## Linux
+### Linux

 * Use `curl -s https://getcomposer.org/installer | php --` to install composer on Linux
 * use 'composer -v ' to verify.

-## Windows
+### Windows

 * Download the [composer](https://getcomposer.org/download/) and install php on your PC
 * Use `composer -v` to verify the composer is ready.

-### Zend Framework
+## Zend Framework

-> Zend Framework is a collection of 60+ packages for professional PHP development.
+> Zend Framework 2.x is a collection of 60+ packages for professional PHP development.
 It can be used to develop web applications and services using PHP 5.6+, and provides 100% object-oriented code using a broad spectrum of language features.

-### Zend Framework 2.x

-## Create Zend Framework 2 project from scratch
+### Create Zend Framework 2 project

-### * Clone Zend Framework skeleton project as new project.
+    * Clone Zend Framework skeleton project as new project.

-### * Install zend framework with composer
+    * Install zend framework with composer